openSauce0451/BetterNetworkTilesLibreFork/README.md

 - Ability to configure access to the tiles while the phone is locked

 ## How to install
-- Download and install the app using the 'app-release.apk' file from the the [latest release in the GitHub repository](https://github.com/D3SOX/Better-Internet-Tiles-Libre/releases).
+- Download and install the app using the 'app-release.apk' file from the the [latest release in the GitHub repository](https://github.com/D3SOX/Better-Network-Tiles-Libre/releases).
 - Open the app, and click on the 'Request Shizuku access' or 'Request root access' button, depending on which method of Shell access you prefer.
 - Only if you are using Shizuku:
   - You must start the Shizuku server each time the device is booted.
 Follow the instructions in the Shizuku application.
-  - There is a persistent notification to allow a foreground service to start, so Shizuku can detect the process without having to manually open the 'Better Internet Tiles' application.
+  - There is a persistent notification to allow a foreground service to start, so Shizuku can detect the process without having to manually open the 'Better Network Tiles' application.
 You can just hide this notification without any issue.
 - Edit your quicksettings layout, drag your desired tile to the top and remove the original internet tile.
 If you are on Android 13 or higher, you can also add them using the shortcut buttons within the app.
 - Enjoy easier switching between mobile data and WiFi with just a single tap!